bfiliks/interxai.github.io/whitepaper.md

 ---

 ## Executive Summary

-InterXAI is a human-centered platform that bridges Explainable AI (XAI) and intertextual analysis.
+**InterXAI** is a human-centered platform that bridges Explainable AI (XAI) and intertextual analysis.
 It empowers users to compare machine-generated model explanations with human interpretations, fostering critical engagement, accountability, and enriched understanding of AI behavior.

 Combining computational linguistics, literary methods, and digital humanities, InterXAI offers a hybrid framework for interpretability and critique in machine learning systems.

 ---

 ## 1. Vision & Purpose

 Modern AI systems are increasingly opaque, and existing XAI tools often center the machine’s perspective.
 InterXAI flips the lens.
 We ask not just *how* a model works—but *how* its outputs are interpreted, challenged, and reframed by human users.

-By drawing from fields like hermeneutics, reader-response theory, and intertextuality, InterXAI offers a method to analyze, visualize, and question AI decisions in light of cultural, ethical, and narrative frames.
+By drawing from hermeneutics, reader-response theory, and intertextuality, InterXAI provides a method to analyze, visualize, and question AI decisions in light of cultural, ethical, and narrative frames.

 ---